girdharshubham/girdharshubham.github.io/_posts/2020-10-31-kerberos-with-ansible.md

     * Principal Categories:
       * User Principals: Regular Users (User Principal Names)
       * Service Principals: Service that a user needs access to(Service Principal Names)
+  * All of the above information gets stored in the **KDC**(Key Distribution Center)
+    * KDC is comprised of three components:
+      * The Kerberos Database (KD): Responsible for storing all the information about principals and the realm they belong ti.
+        * Naming Conection:
+          * shubham@KNOLDUS.COM
+      * The authentication service (AS): Resonsible for validating TGTs and granting service tickets.
+Service tickets allow an authenticated principal to use the service provided by the application server.
+      * The *ticket-granting service*